dotnet/docs/docs/core/compatibility/sdk/8.0/runtimespecific-app-default.md

 ## Reason for change

-.NET 6 alerted users to this breaking change with the following warning:

-**warning NETSDK1179: One of '--self-contained' or '--no-self-contained' options are required when '--runtime' is used.**

-Now that customers have had time to add `SelfContained` explicitly, we felt we could introduce the break.

-As for why the change is being made:

 - The new .NET SDK behavior aligns with Visual Studio behavior.
 - Framework-dependent apps are now smaller by default, since there aren't copies of .NET stored in each app.
 - Ideally, command-line options are orthogonal.
 In this case, the tooling supports both RID-specific self-contained deployment (SCD) and RID-specific framework-dependent deployment (FDD).
 So it didn't make sense that no RID defaulted to FDD and RID defaulted to SCD.
 This behavior was often confusing for users.

+.NET 6 alerted users to this breaking change with the following warning:

+**warning NETSDK1179: One of '--self-contained' or '--no-self-contained' options are required when '--runtime' is used.**

+Now that customers have had time to add `SelfContained` explicitly, we felt we could introduce the break.

 ## Recommended action